StellarCN/py-stellar-base/docs/en/install.rst

 Via pipenv or pip
 ===============================

-To install py-stellar-base, use pipenv to install the module:
+Use pip to install and update py-stellar-base:

 .. code-block:: text

-    pipenv install stellar-sdk==6.0.0b3
+    pip install -U stellar-sdk

-If you're not using `pipenv <https://docs.pipenv.org/>`_, you should.
+The py-stellar-base release follows `Semantic Versioning 2.0.0 <https://semver.org/>`_, and I strongly recommend that you specify its major version number in the dependency file to avoid the unknown effects of a corrupt update.
-Otherwise, you can install it via plain old `pip <https://pip.pypa.io/en/stable/quickstart/>`_.
 More on installing Python and dependencies can be found over in the `Hitchhiker's Guide to Python
 <http://docs.python-guide.org/en/latest/starting/installation/>`_.

 Via Source Code